Skip to main content

 By default, createAll looks through the whole page for elements to initialise the components on.
 If you update a page with new markup, like a modal dialog box, you can initialise components on that part of the page only.

-const $element = document.querySelector(.app-dialog)
+const $element = document.querySelector('.app-dialog')

 createAll(ProjectComponent, {SOME_CONFIGURATION}, $element)

-createAll(ProjectComponent, null, $element)
+createAll(ProjectComponent, undefined, $element)

 Handling initialisation errors